thangdevalone/react-audio-recorder/README.md

 npm run dev
 ```

-The demo imports the hook straight from the root package (`react-audio-recorder-lite`) via a `file:` dependency so you can iterate on the library and the UI simultaneously.
+The demo imports the hook straight from the root package (`react-ts-audio-recorder`) via a `file:` dependency so you can iterate on the library and the UI simultaneously.

 ## License